Landslide Susceptibility Modeling by Interpretable Neural Network

-The SNN model performance is comparable to that of second-order-optimized DNNs, while providing a significant improvement over commonly used physically-based model, statistical models, and first-order-optimized DNNs (Tables S3).
-AUROCs of Level-1 and Level-2 SNNs are 0.864 and 0.896 (N-S), 0.826 and 0.856 (NW-SE), and 0.878 and 0.919 (E-W), with Level-2 SNNs capturing over 98\% of the teacher model (MST) performance across all three study regions.
-Additionally, we tested Level-3 SNN in one of the regions (NW-SE) and found it to perform marginally better ({\raise.17ex\hbox{$\scriptstyle\sim$}}1\%) than Level-2 SNN.
-Given that the performance of Level-2 already exceeds 98\% of the teacher model's performance, we adopt the Level-2 SNN for this study.
+We show that the SNN model's performance is comparable to that of the teacher, second-order-optimized DNN, while providing a statistically significant improvement over commonly used physically-based and statistical models.
+AUROCs of Level-1 and Level-2 SNNs are 0.856 and 0.890, respectively, calculated as the averages from the three study regions.
+The value for each region is presented in Supplementary Table 3.
+The Level-2 SNNs captured over 98\% of the teacher model (MST) performance across all three study regions.
 The Level-2 SNN is optimal in the sense that it provides high accuracy (comparable to deep nets) and relatively simple model complexity (hereafter, SNN refers to Level-2 SNN).

-Our SNN shows a statistically significant improvement over a conventional DNN (AUROC = 0.837 (N-S), 0.762 (NW-SE), 0.835 (E-W)).
-The SNN achieved 19-23\% improvement in AUROC over the top performing single original features of \emph{MAP} or slope (AUROC = 0.756 (N-S) or 0.696 (NW-SE) and 0.760 (E-W), respectively), 19-26\% improvement over a physically-based model (SHALSTAB) (AUROC = 0.756 (N-S), 0.694 (NW-SE), 0.732 (E-W)), 3-10\% improvement over logistic regression (AUROC = 0.869 (N-S), 0.795 (NW-SE), 0.880 (E-W)) and likelihood ratios (AUROC = 0.841 (N-S), 0.792 (NW-SE), 0.835 (E-W)) in our three study regions.
-The 95\% confidence intervals of the mean AUROC of the SNN lie above and do not overlap with those of the statistical models and DNN (Tables S4).
-In addition, other performance metrics such as accuracy, POD, POFD, and POD-POFD from the SNN are improved over other methods as well (Tables S5).
+The SNN achieved {\raise.17ex\hbox{$\scriptstyle\sim$}}21\% average improvement in AUROC over the top performing single original features (i.e., \emph{MAP} or slope, AUROC = 0.737), {\raise.17ex\hbox{$\scriptstyle\sim$}}22\% over a physically-based model (SHALSTAB) (AUROC = 0.727), and {\raise.17ex\hbox{$\scriptstyle\sim$}}5-8\% over logistic regression (AUROC = 0.848) and likelihood ratios (AUROC = 0.823) in our three study regions.
+The 95\% confidence intervals of the mean AUROC of the SNN lie above and do not overlap with those of the statistical models (Supplementary Table 4).
+In addition, the vast majority of other performance metrics such as accuracy, POD, POFD, and POD-POFD from the SNN are improved over these other methods as well (Supplementary Table 5).